Should I Wrap My Car? What Are the Pros & Cons?

 Where You Live Is a Factor to Consider

-If you live in a very cold or scorching location, you will need to consider if a car wrap is right for you.
-The salt that is used to melt snow on roads can be particularly harsh on the vinyl, and in such an environment a vinyl wrap won’t last as long.
-Likewise, excessive heat and constant sun exposure will quickly take its toll and severely limit the lifespan of your wrap.
+If you live in a cold or scorching location, you will need to consider if a car wrap is suitable for you.
+The salt used to melt snow on roads can be particularly harsh on the vinyl, and in such an environment, a vinyl wrap won’t last as long.
+Likewise, excessive heat and constant sun exposure will quickly take their toll and severely limit the lifespan of your wrap.